Regulations and Classes

 Each competitor must nominate a tyre category – List 1a, List 1b or List 1c on their entry form when registering for the championship.
 The tyre category determines the type of tyre the competitor is permitted to run during the year.

-For 2021 there are 12 classes plus a number of subclasses that cars can be entered into.
+There are 12 classes plus a number of subclasses that cars can be entered into.
 These are determined by the original model and the level of modifications made.